 Most couples travel while they are expecting a baby.
 The common theory is that life changes completely after the baby is born, you can never get to travel in the same way as before.

-And if you suggest to anyone the idea of travelling WITH your 3-month-old baby, perhaps they will ask who allowed you to be a parent.
+And if you suggest to anyone the idea of traveling WITH your 3-month-old baby, perhaps they will ask who allowed you to be a parent.

 But, this is exactly what we did.

 What can I say about this paradise that hasn’t already been said?
 Some of the best white-sand beaches in the world.
 Luminous water, shifting from hues of turquoise to teal blue to deep sea green to aqua.
-Some of the best snorkelling and diving to be experienced.
-Every resort in Maldives is its own private island, so seclusion and luxury are unparalleled.
-Maldives is a destination for a holiday of a lifetime.
+Some of the best snorkeling and diving to be experienced.
+Every resort in the Maldives is its own private island, so seclusion and luxury are unparalleled.
+The Maldives is a destination for a holiday of a lifetime.

 Most people consider the Maldives to be primarily a destination for honeymoons and couples, but it’s also extremely popular with families.
 Check this post for other islands to visit with kids.